Skip to content

 State transitions occur based on player input and attack logic:

-• IDLE → WINDUP: When the player initiates an attack.
+• IDLE → WINDUP: When the player initiates an attack or an enemy detects a target.

 • WINDUP → ATTACK: When the windup duration completes.